 New Tech began Napa, California, where local business leaders were concerned that meeting basic standards would not be enough to ensure that students were graduating with the skills needed to meet the needs of the new economy.
 Working with the local school district, they established Napa New Technology High School with the first class of 100 students in 1996.

 As Napa New Technology High School thrived, New Tech was awarded a $6 million grant from the Bill and Melinda Gates Foundation.
 With this funding, New Tech was charged with launching 14 schools over three years.
 In 2009, New Tech became a subsidiary of KnowledgeWorks, allowing New Tech to further expand its reach.
-Today, New Tech has grown to more than 120 schools across more than 15 states.
+Today, New Tech has grown to more than 160 schools across more than 27 states and one school in Australia.

 THE NEW TECH APPROACH